Campus Safety & Security Report

 Note: The definition of a student is a person enrolled in a public or private school, college or university, or a person who has been suspended or expelled within the last five years from a public or private school, college, or university, whether the person is an adult or a minor.

-Main Campus: Contact the RCC Switchboard Operator at (336) 633-0200, or in person at the Welcome Center (open Monday – Thursday 8:00 am – 10:00 pm, Fridays 8:00 am – 3:00 pm).
+Main Campus: Contact the RCC Switchboard Operator at (336) 633-0200, or in person at the Welcome Center during operational hours.

 ESTC: Contact the main number at (336) 633-4165 or the ESTC Director at (336) 628-4554.

-Off-Campus: Persons in classes or college sponsored activities located off-campus should follow the same procedures outlined above for reporting criminal actions on main campus.
+Off-Campus: Persons in classes or college sponsored activities located off-campus should follow the same procedures outlined above for reporting non-emergency criminal actions on main campus.
 College officials encourage accurate and prompt reporting of incidents and shall be notified of the details of the incident as soon as possible.
 Randolph Community College does not have any officially recognized student organizations with off-campus locations.

 The criminal offenses and violations that must be reported are defined in accordance with the Federal Bureau of Investigation’s Uniform Crime Reporting Program and the Clery Act as follows: